knmac/adaptive_spatiotemporal/README.md

 # Efficient Human Vision Inspired Action Recognition using Adaptive Spatiotemporal Sampling

-Content will be available soon.
+More description is coming soon.